This BJJ glossary and its contents copyright ©Can Sönmez. Please do not copy online or in print without permission]

 ^ Collar Choke: Might see this referred to as x-choke, lapel choke, cross choke, jujime.
 A choke accomplished by gripping the collars of your opponent with opposite hands, which provides additional leverage – the actual choke comes from your wrists pressing against their neck.

-^ De La Riva Guard: this is a type of OPEN GUARD in which your leg goes around the outside of their same side leg, hooking on the top of their other leg with your instep (see Stephan Kesting).
-It is named after Ricardo De La Riva (I've seen that as De La Riva, de la Riva and De la Riva, but I'll go with De La Riva, as that is the most frequent spelling used on his official site), a Carlson Gracie black belt who is best known for the position.
+^ De la Riva Guard: this is a type of OPEN GUARD in which your leg goes around the outside of their same side leg, hooking on the top of their other leg with your instep (see Stephan Kesting).
+It is named after Ricardo de la Riva (I've seen that as De La Riva, de la Riva and De la Riva, but when I asked the man himself, he said 'de la Riva' was correct), a Carlson Gracie black belt who is best known for the position.

 ^ Double-leg: also known as morote gari (judo) and baiana (Portuguese).
 A takedown executed by attacking both legs, generally gripping the back of the knees to facilitate bringing your opponent to the floor.